-Stage 4 breast cancer, or advanced breast cancer, is a condition in which the cancer has metastasized.
-This means it has spread from the breast to one or more other areas of the body.
+Stage 4 breast cancer, or advanced breast cancer, is a condition in which the cancer has metastasized, or spread from the breast to one or more other areas of the body.

-There’s no current cure for stage 4 breast cancer.
-But in many cases, options are available to enhance quality of life and extend life.
-Such options include palliative and hospice care.
+There’s no current cure for stage 4 breast cancer, but in many cases, options are available to enhance quality of life and extend life.
+Options for

-Lots of misconceptions exist around these types of care.
+Many misconceptions exist about these types of care.
 Here’s what you need to know to better understand these options.

 The goal of palliative care is to help a person feel better rather than to cure or treat the cancer itself.
 It can be used alone or along with any standard cancer treatment options.